• *About Young Wifey*

 Tags

-baby blanket, baby gifts, baby nursery, baby shower, baby shower gift, blanket, craft, crafting, crochet, crocheting, gift, handmade, homemade, it's a boy, postaday2011, present, yarn, yarn arts
+baby blanket, baby gifts, baby nursery, baby shower, baby shower gift, blanket, craft, crafting, Crochet, crocheting, gift, handmade, homemade, it's a boy, postaday2011, present, yarn, yarn arts

 These past few weeks I’ve been extremely busy creating all sorts of gifts… I made three blankets for my close friend’s baby shower.
 They are warm and cozy fleece blankets with a crocheted trim.
 I loved the technique so much, that I wanted to make more.
 And since April is raining babies, I finished these just in time for another friend of mine who is due tomorrow.